VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 viewed the information queried from the read-model too quickly.

-The team decided to add a note to the view page warning users about this possibility, although in a production system the read-model is likely to be updated faster than in a debug version of the application running locally.
+The team decided to add a note to the view page warning users about this possibility, although a production system is likely to update the read-model faster than a debug version of the application running locally.

 > **CarlosPersona:** So long as the registrant knows that the changes
-> have been persisted, and that what is displayed in the UI could be a
+> have been persisted, and that what the UI displays could be a
 > few seconds out of date, they are not going to be concerned.

 # Implementation Details